Qryptell/Qryptell-api-docs/docs/websocket/getting-started.md

 If you encounter any issues or have questions, feel free to refer to the comprehensive WebSocket Service Documentation or reach out to our support team.

-Happy testing with LunarLoom WebSocket Service!
+Happy testing with Qryptell WebSocket Service!